zdwvrp/CS-4320/README.md

 ## Instructors
 1. Teaching Assistant
 For all technical questions, grade questions or questions regarding the class, first, make sure you have read the syllabus.
 Your second point of contact are the Teaching Assistant (TA) for this class.
 They will raise any issues to Goggins if they are unable to answer your questions.
 The TA's for this course are:
-  - Caleb [calebheinzman@mail.missouri.edu](mailto:calebheinzman@mail.missouri.edu) Caleb's office hours will be announced by the end of the first week.
-Office Hours for TA's are in 239 Naka Hall (The TA Office).
+  - Caleb [calebheinzman@mail.missouri.edu](mailto:calebheinzman@mail.missouri.edu) Office Hours TBD (The TA Office).
 2. Instructor
-  - Dr. Sean P. Goggins  Email: [goggins@missouri.edu](mailto:goggins@missouri.edu)Phone: 215-948-2729 Office: 113 Naka Hall Office Hours: 1pm – 2pm, Tuesday or by appointment.
+  - Dr. Sean P. Goggins  Email: [goggins@missouri.edu](mailto:goggins@missouri.edu)Phone: 215-948-2729 Office: 113 Naka Hall Office Hours: TBD.

 ## Meeting Schedule
 _Tuesday and Thursday 2:00 – 3:15 PM_
-_LEFEVRE HALL 106_
+_TUCKER HALL 18_

 ## Course Prerequisites
  - _CS 2050CS 3380_